Tanikai/messeji/messeji.typ

   }
 }

-// Returns a dictionary of image names that are present in the chat data
+/// Helper function to list image names that are present in the chat.
+/// -> dictionary
 #let get-image-names(
+  /// Array of images. -> list
   chat-data,
 ) = {
   let results = (:)